-The number one benefit of the Workamping and the Live Camp Work lifestyle is the ability to go when and where you please, while making money along the way.
+The number one benefit of the Workamping and the Live Camp Work lifestyle is the ability to travel when and where you please while making money along the way.

 Can you imagine the ability to go wherever you want, do whatever you want, and stay for however long you want without having to consider things like the cost of the accommodations in the area?
 Seasonal, Part-time and full-time jobs for RVers provide this freedom to RVers all year long!

-For people who wish to travel and see the country, without starting a small business or taking their remote jobs on the road- RVing Jobs or Workamping are the answer to your travel income source.
+For people who wish to travel and see the country without starting a small business or taking on remote jobs while on the road- RVing Jobs or Workamping is the answer to your travel income source.